uyha/flag/README.md

 Users can mark their scoped enums as flag enums by using the macro `IS_FLAG_ENUM` or specialize the variable template `is_flag_enum` to true.
-Because of how namespaces work, the macro has to be either called from the global namespace or from the river namespace.
+Because of how namespaces work, the macro has to be either called from the global namespace.